XYPKQ896/city_level_costs/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, GPT-4o mini.
-The abstract and introduction were written with the help of GPT-4o mini and the entire chat history is available in other/llm_usage/usage.txt.
+The abstract and introduction， result, discussion, survey were written with the help of GPT-4o mini and the entire chat history is available in other/llm_usage/usage.txt.